 - Do you have follow-up appointments planned with your doctor or are you still receiving treatments?
 Follow up appointments that are short, sweet, and only occasional show a smooth and relatively uncomplicated recovery.

 - What is the contact information for your doctor?
-The underwriter might want to get in touch with your doctor to clarify or glean more details.
+The underwriter might want to get in touch with your doctor to clarify details.

 Is there anything I can do to increase my chances of qualifying?